Gabriella439/slides/nix-derivation/slides.md

 Nix fixes many of the design flaws in `make`:

 * More accurate rebuild detection
-* Better suitability for cross-project builds
+* Better suitability for inter-project builds
 * Nix is a real programming language (not covered)